boeselfr/Counterfactuals-xai-iml22/README.md

 ## Weekly summary

-Week 6: The progress this week included assessing the feasibility of using polyjuice in real-time and accelerating it.
+**Week 6**: The progress this week included assessing the feasibility of using polyjuice in real-time and accelerating it.
 For a good user-expericence few seconds of loading time would be required, which is likely only possible if polyjuice is run on a GPU.
 Further changes included improvements to the interactive components of the frontend components (such as scrollable tables and improving button functionalities).
 Finally, we continued work on the high-dimensional umap visualization of the pre-activations, which we are still unsure about how to include in the dashboard to aid the user.

+**Week 8**: The progress this week included creating a first set of polyjuice automatically generated counterfactuals (and included them into the dashboard) as well as looking into fine-tuning a roBERTa classifier, which will ultimately .
+Further, we constructed lay-user-friendly walkthrough instructions to the dashboard.
+Finally, we defined a roadmap of upcoming tasks, which were discussed with the Professor.

 ## Versioning